Secular Egyptian detainees complain of police torture

 "These allegations are pretty consistent with what we have been hearing of late, what happens in this kind of situation," said Joe Stork, deputy director of Human Rights Watch's Middle East division.
 "Abuse in police stations is pretty routine."

-The police are now lionized in state and private media, which describe anyone who criticizes the force as a traitor.
+The police are now lionised in state and private media, which describe anyone who criticises the force as a traitor.

 Human rights groups and critics of the government say the Interior Ministry has a free rein once again, though its tactics have failed to crush Islamist insurgents who have killed hundreds of policemen and soldiers since Mursi's fall.